Bachelor of Traditional Chinese Medicine

 Career Opportunities

-Many graduates of the course enter private practice as primary health practitioners, either self-employed in private practice or as a member of a team in a clinic that offers a range of therapies.
-Others may undertake Chinese medicine research, become involved in education, product development, management and sales roles in pharmaceutical and herbal companies, provide healthcare advice and consultancy online, or work in other healthcare agencies.
+Many graduates obtain professional registration from the Chinese Medicine Board of Australia and then enter private practice as primary health practitioners, either through self-employed or at a larger TCM or multidisciplinary clinic.
+Others may undertake Chinese medicine research, become involved in education, join herbal or pharmaceutical companies, engage in consultancy, or work in other healthcare agencies.

 Accreditations and Collaborations

-We collaborate with Australia’s 6 TCM-focused professional associations:
+We collaborate with Australia’s six TCM-focused professional associations:

 • Australian Acupuncture and Chinese Medicine Association (AACMA)